Elote Bowl

 • ¼ cup sour cream

-• 1 tbsp lime juice
+• 1 tablespoon lime juice

-• 1 tsp lime zest
+• 1 teaspoon lime zest

-• ½ tsp cayenne pepper divided
+• ½ teaspoon cayenne pepper divided

-• 1 tbsp avocado oil or olive oil
+• 1 tablespoon avocado oil or olive oil

 • 16 oz corn kernels canned (drained), frozen or fresh (removed from cob)